limpyd/redis-limpyd-jobs/README.rst

 ``requeue`` (method)
 ''''''''''''''''''''

-The ``requeue`` method allow a job to be put back in the waiting queue when its execution failed.
+The ``requeue`` method allow a job to be put back in the waiting (or delayed) queue when its execution failed.

 Arguments: